ms8r/nxdoc/docs/whynx.rst

-Navigatrix - what is it and why do I need it?
+Navigatrix - What Is It And Why Do i Need It?
 =============================================

 Navigatrix is a complete operating system for your computer.
 It is put